 Landing pages focus on one sole objective: conversion of traffic.

-On the contrary, a home page has to juggle with myriad roles.
-It has to feature information about your business in general, the customers you serve, the USP pf your trade/site and so on.
+On the contrary, a home page has to juggle myriad roles.
+It has to feature information about your business in general, the customers you serve, the USP of your trade/site and so on.
 Additionally, the home page has to allow people to look for and navigate to different pages or sections across the website.
-Besides, the page will also contain the social buttons that will take visitors to business’ profile page on social media sites.
+Besides, the page will also contain social buttons that will take visitors to the business’ profile page on social media sites.

 Based on the discussion above, your home page will always bustle with multiple links to help visitors interact with the site in a variety of ways.

-The idea is to offer them minimal options so that they don’t get confused and can take prompt decision without getting distracted.
-Don’t risk taking audience off your landing page.
+The idea is to offer them minimal options so that they don’t get confused and can take prompt decisions without getting distracted.
+Don’t risk taking the audience off your landing page.

 Let’s define the situation further with an easy example.